navidshad/telegram-cms/README.md

 # telegram-cms
 it is a nodejs application to lunch a telegram bot in seconds with primary components.
-I have work on telegram bots for almost 2 year and catched up most of needs for a chatbot.
-I made this to solve lots of challenges and lunching a bot easily. there is an ability to wire your own modules on telegram-cms.
+I have work on telegram bots for almost 2 years and catched up most of needs for a chatbot. so I made this to solve lots of challenges and lunching a bot easily. there is an ability to write your own modules on telegram-cms that I'll explain then.
 I'll complete this documentation during my tasks. but here is a simple "how to use"

 ###note